knaih/INST326-Team-Project/README.md

 **Course:** INST326 - Object-Oriented Programming for Information Science

 ## Project Overview
 The project focuses on the domain of Library and Information Management.
+It will be a system that updates constantly to help librarians track items smoothly.